ShadowsAdi/CSGORemake/README.md

 [Click HERE](https://github.com/ShadowsAdi/CSGORemake/releases/latest)

 ## Requirements
-This mod were tested on Linux Distribution with ReHLDS Engine, ReGameDLL and ReAPI:
+This mod were tested on Linux Distribution and Windows with ReHLDS Engine, ReGameDLL and ReAPI:
 - AmxModX 1.8.3-5201
 - AmxModX 1.9.0-5271
 - AmxModX 1.10.0-5406